 Concerned that the foursome would amble down Annie Lane a quarter mile to the highway, I phoned 911 and asked for an officer to mark the intersection with a blue light.
-Then I ran upstairs and to get two apples and cut them into parts.
+Then I ran upstairs to get two apples and cut them into parts.
 By then the group had moved farther up the lane toward the woods.
 Flashlight in hand, I assured myself that although I might be weaving a little in the wheel-tracks, I was dealing with fact.
 I approached slowly, murmured sweet nothings, held out a quarter of a Red Delicious, caught a large brown eye, and persuaded its owner to reach out, test, and gobble.
 The others crowded around me and took shares, the largest pushing away competition, shoving me, and taking an extra slice.
 The vision amazed me.
 Graceful masses of musculature, the sheen of coats, and long, costume-like fringes.
 The Shetland hung back like an abject slave, so I invited it to take a piece, which it half-heartedly dropped on the ground and thus into the mouth of a companion.

-I was taken aback by the height of the other animals—in fact had to tilt my head back to look into the eyes of the biggest–and by the warmth of their breath as it came down upon me.
+I was taken aback by the height of the other animals—in fact had to tilt my head to look into the eyes of the biggest–and by the warmth of their breath as it came down upon me.
 But the thought of teeth and hooves kept me on guard as I moved among them talking, patting noses and flanks, trying to bide time so as to keep them atop the ridge.
 I noted that they valued apples more than affection.
-Still under the influence of the grape, I briefly confused this menagerie with The Bremen Town Musicians—donkey, cat, rooster, and whatever the fourth one was.
+Still under the influence of the grape, I briefly confused this menagerie with the Bremen Town Musicians—donkey, cat, rooster, and whatever the fourth one was.